-Lessons in the same option block take place at the same time so it is not possible to, for example, take two subjects in option block A. Where possible, we try to construct the blocks to maximise the choice and to suit the largest proportion of students.
+Lessons in the same option block take place at the same time so it is not possible reception and leave a message.
+Your to, for example, take two subjects in option block A. Where possible, we try to construct the blocks to maximise the choice and to suit the largest proportion of students.
 Unusual combinations of subject can result in a "clash" in this way.

-When will I have to make my final option choices?
+When will I have to make my G final option choices?